 The Importance of Renewable Termite Protection

-Termites cause more damage to homes in the United States than tornadoes, fires and earthquakes combined – over $5 billion dollars annually.
+Termites cause over $5 billion dollars of damage to homes annually in the United States.
+That’s more than tornadoes, fires and earthquakes combined.

 Subterranean termites live in large underground colonies.
 A single colony can have between 500,000 to over a million termites.
 More importantly, there can be several colonies per acre of land.
 The subterranean “worker” termites enter your home from below the ground.
 Even if your home is made of block and built on a concrete slab, termites can still invade your home through plumbing or other openings in the slab.
 They feed on wood flooring, drywall, framing and valuable furnishings in your home.
 These termites will also build mud tubes to access wood sources above ground and enter through cracks as small as 1/64th of an inch!